 Flowers: Each of the compound flowers is about 1 to 1-1/4 inches across and is composed of two types of florets.
 There are 25 to 35 blue to purple ray florets that are pistillate and fertile.
 These surround 30 to 40 tubular, bisexual, fertile disc florets that initially have yellow corollas which turn brown or reddish-purple toward maturity.
 The upper part of the corolla tube forms 5 triangular lobes.
 The disc florets open first along the outside circumference and progress toward the middle of the disc.
-Disc florets have 5 stamens, appressed around the single style.
+Disc florets have 5 stamens, appressed around the single style, which has appendages at its tip.
+The style is exserted from the corolla throat when the floret opens.
 Anthers are also yellow until post pollination when they turn reddish purple.
 On the flower stalk are a number of spreading bracts that look like small leaves.
 These are linear and overlapping with pointed green spreading tips, usually glandular and aromatic, as are the flower stalks.
 The upper bracts grade into 4 to 5 series of smaller phyllaries around the outside of the flower head; these are also hairy and glandular.

 Seed: Fertile flowers produce a dry, 7 to 10 nerved, brownish color cypsela, 2 to 2.5 mm long, that has tufts of light brown hair for wind distribution.
 Seeds are fairly heavy for aster seeds - 51,000 to the ounce and need warm soil for germination, but not cold stratification.